theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tidymodconformal.md

 **The recipe**

-We will now see how we can apply these inequalities to get some idea of uncertainty and coverage gurantees in regression problems.
+We will now see how we can apply these inequalities to get some idea of uncertainty and coverage guarantees in regression problems.

 1. Split the training set ($n$ rows) into two sets:
     1. The *proper* training set $D_1$ with $n_1$ rows